Search within:

 Placement Level 3 (PL3)

 First course: This placement level satisfies the Quantitative Reasoning Foundation under the BRICKS general education requirements.
 If your major requires that you enroll in a quantitative skills course, placement at Level 3 indicates preparation for MATH 2301 Calculus I and any course in Level 1 or 2.
-Consult your academic adviser for your best option.
+Consult your academic advisor for your best option.

 NOTE: Students must have an ACT Math of 30 or SAT Math of 690 to receive a calculated placement of PL3.
 High School GPA is not used to determine PL3 placement.